Focus on you

 Contributions roll over year after year

-You must re-enroll to use benefits in 2025 and beyond
+You must re-enroll to use benefits in 2026 and beyond

-2025 IRS contribution limit
+2026 IRS contribution limit

 Can change contributions during the plan year